VicS18/TQS_107186/README.md

 # TQS_107186

-Personal student portfolio for the TQS subject of the University of Aveiro's Software Engineering degree
+Individual student portfolio for the TQS subject of the University of Aveiro's Software Engineering degree